mrap/coffeeshop/README.md

 #### High Priority

   * Prevent user from spamming the chat room excessively.
   * Messages can be a maximum 300 characters.

+#### branch `add-feature-requests`

+  * Implement up/down voting into the UI.
+  * Feature Requests can have many comments.

 #### Everything Else